ageyev/ageyev.github.io/docs/Holy-Land/state_of_palestine.md

 | International Recognition | 146 states                              | None                       |
 | Status in the UN        | "observer State"                        | None                       |

-## How the PNA Came to Masquerade as the "State of Palestine"
+## How the PNA came to masquerade as the "State of Palestine"

-After the General Assembly adopted resolution [67/19](https://en.wikipedia.org/wiki/United_Nations_General_Assembly_resolution_67/19) in 2012, granting "observer State" status to the "State of Palestine" (clearly referring to the one proclaimed in Algiers in 1988), in January 2013, PNA Chairman Mahmoud Abbas issued a [decree](https://web.archive.org/web/20130312063000/http://www.alresalah.ps/en/index.php?act=post&id=1562) to replace the name "Palestinian National Authority" with "State of Palestine," thereby committing a fraud, and subsequently acted as if the international recognitions from 1988 and the UN General Assembly status from 2012 pertained to the institution he leads.
+After the General Assembly adopted resolution [67/19](https://en.wikipedia.org/wiki/United_Nations_General_Assembly_resolution_67/19) in 2012, granting "observer State" status to the "State of Palestine" (clearly referring to the one proclaimed in Algiers in 1988), in January 2013, PNA Chairman Mahmoud Abbas issued a [decree](https://web.archive.org/web/20130312063000/http://www.alresalah.ps/en/index.php?act=post&id=1562) to replace the name "Palestinian National Authority" with "State of Palestine," thereby committing a fraud, and subsequently acted as if the international recognitions from 1988 and the UN General Assembly status from 2012 pertained to the institution he leads (PNA).

 ## Practical Conclusions

-1) Legally, the PNA is not the "State of Palestine" that was recognized by the Soviet Union and its satellites, several Muslim states in 1988, and later granted "observer State" status by the UN General Assembly in 2012 (albeit in violation of the UN Charter).
+1) The Palestinian National Authority, established in 1994 based on the Oslo Accords, is not legally (and cannot legally be) the "State of Palestine," which was recognized in 1988 by the Soviet Union, its satellites, and several Muslim countries, and to which the United Nations General Assembly (violating the UN Charter, however) granted the status of "observer state" in 2012.

-2) The "State of Palestine" proclaimed in Algiers in 1988 currently has no living official representatives after the deaths of Yasser Arafat and Faruq al-Qaddumi.

-3) According to the Oslo Agreements, upon which the PNA legally exists and operates, it has no right to engage in foreign relations, specifically no right to represent at the UN in any capacity, establish relations with other states, or open embassies or consulates, nor to act as a state before the International Court of Justice.
+2) According to the Oslo Agreements, upon which the PNA legally exists and operates, it has no right to engage in foreign relations, specifically no right to represent at the UN in any capacity, establish relations with other states, or open embassies or consulates, nor to act as a state before the International Court of Justice.

-4) By signing the Oslo Agreements, the PLO recognized the sovereignty of the State of Israel over its territory, including Jerusalem and the area where the PNA administers autonomy.
+3) By signing the Oslo Agreements, the PLO recognized the sovereignty of the State of Israel over its territory, including Jerusalem and the area where the PNA administers autonomy.

-5) The case [ICC-01/18](https://www.icc-cpi.int/palestine) at the International Criminal Court, initiated by the PNA masquerading as the "State of Palestine," should be terminated due to the PNA's deception of the court.
+4) The case [ICC-01/18](https://www.icc-cpi.int/palestine) at the International Criminal Court, initiated by the PNA masquerading as the "State of Palestine," should be terminated due to the PNA's deception of the court.

 ---